Hydro-Jetting Overview

-Hydro-Jetting is often recommended when calling a plumber to tackle your clogged drains.
-This service is often recommended on drains with high F.O.G.
-(Fats, Oils, and Grease) and food scraps, such as kitchen drain lines.
-In addition, hydro-Jetting works excellent on restroom drain lines with urine scale or when wet wipes or paper towel has backed up the drain.
-But, you may be asking yourself, what is hydro jetting?
-And why should I jet my drain lines?
+Hydro-jetting is a common solution when calling a plumber to address clogged drains.
+It is particularly effective for drains with high F.O.G. (fats, oils, and grease) and food debris, such as kitchen drain lines.
+Additionally, hydro-jetting works exceptionally well on restroom drains affected by urine scale or backups caused by wet wipes or paper towels.
+You might be wondering: what exactly is hydro-jetting, and why should you consider it for your drain lines?

 What is Hydro Jetting?

-A Hydro Jetter is a machine working similarly to a power washer but operating at much higher pressures.
-The Jetting Machine will push up to 25 Gallons of water a minute at pressures reaching 4,000 PSI.
-The machine operator will push the hydro-jetting hose through the drain, spraying water 360 degrees.
-Like a battering ram, the pressure will remove even the toughest clogs while cleaning the pipe leaving it in like-new condition.
+A hydro-jetter is a machine that works similarly to a power washer but operates at much higher pressures.
+The jetting machine can push up to 25 gallons of water per minute at pressures reaching 4,000 PSI.
+The operator guides the hydro-jetting hose through the drain, spraying water 360 degrees.
+Like a battering ram, the high-pressure water removes even the toughest clogs while thoroughly cleaning the pipe, leaving it in like-new condition.

 Benefits: Why should I Jet my drain lines?